MicrosoftDocs/visualstudio-docs/docs/ide/advanced-feature-overview.md

 Visual Studio can do help you do many more things.
 For a more complete list, see [www.visualstudio.com](https://www.visualstudio.com/vs/).

-## Installation
+## Modular installation

-To get started, [download Visual Studio 2017](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) and install it on your system.

-The modular installer enables you to choose and install *workloads*, which are groups of features needed for the programming language or platform you prefer.
+Visual Studio's modular installer enables you to choose and install *workloads*, which are groups of features needed for the programming language or platform you prefer.
 This strategy helps to keep the footprint of the Visual Studio installation smaller, which means it installs and updates faster too.
 In addition to improved installation performance, Visual Studio 2017 also has shorter IDE [startup](optimize-visual-studio-startup-time.md) and solution load times.

+If you haven't already, you can download Visual Studio 2017 [here](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs).

 To learn more about setting up Visual Studio on your system, see [Install Visual Studio 2017](../install/install-visual-studio.md).

-## Sign in

-When you start Visual Studio for the first time, you can optionally sign in using your Microsoft account, or your work or school account.
-Being signed in lets you synchronize Visual Studio settings, such as window layouts, across multiple devices.
-It also connects you automatically to the services you might need, such as Azure subscriptions and [Visual Studio Team Services](/vsts/).

 ## Debug, test, and improve your code